 Decolonization is a major undercurrent, or theme, in the working lives of diplomats posted at the United Nations’ headquarters in New York.
 For many years, a huge, colorful map depicting the modern decolonized world and the remaining few major territorial disputes, such as the Western Sahara, hung prominently on a wall near one of the world body’s busy corridors and chambers.

-Despite heavy lobbying by the British and American delegations asking other U.N. member nations to side with them, the General Assembly approved the resolution opposing the U.K.’s “colonial administration” over the islands by a 116-6 vote, with 56 nations — including Canada, France, Germany, Italy, Japan and Korea — abstaining.
+Despite heavy lobbying by the British and American delegations asking other U.N. member nations to side with them, the General Assembly approved the resolution opposing the U.K.’s “colonial administration” over the islands by a 116-6 vote, with 56 nations — including Canada, France, Germany, Italy, Japan and South Korea — abstaining.
 Only Australia, Britain, Hungary, Israel, Maldives and the United States were opposed.
 Fifteen of the U.N.’s 193 members did not vote.

 It was a bellwether moment of sorts that well more than half the world’s nations opposed Britain, embroiled in its Brexit controversy and a shadow of its former empire, and the United States, still a superpower but fast losing prestige under U.S. President Donald Trump’s administration.
 After the vote, Britain’s U.K. Ambassador Karen Pierce said her nation “regrets” the vote but that it “fully recognizes the importance of the issue of decolonization and the U.N.’s role in that.”